Wilson County, Texas: Explorations and county established

 In September 1718 Martín de Alarcón crossed the area on his way to explore the bay of Espíritu Santo.
 Pedro de Rivera y Villalón crossed the county in 1727 as part of an expedition to inspect the frontier defenses of New Spain.

 In 1766–67 the Marqués de Rubí included the area in his inspection of the Spanish frontier, and the 1798 explorations of the coast by Francisco Vásquez de Coronado skirted the area.

 The first two land grants in the area were to Luis Menchaca and Andrés Hernández, who established ranches circa 1832–1833.

 Anglos began arriving in the 1840s, and Southern planters in 1850 and 1860, followed by German and Polish immigrants from other counties.

+The last Indian raid in the county occurred in 1855, resulting in the death of an African-American slave by the name of “Lucy”.

 Wilson County was formed in 1860 from Bexar County and Karnes County.
 Sutherland Springs was designated the county seat.

 Wilson County voted in favor of secession from the Union, and sent several military units to serve.
 Wartime hardships were compounded by a three-year drought.

 Following the civil war, the county seat was moved to Floresville.
 The 1872 courthouse was destroyed by fire and replaced in 1884 with a new building designed by Alfred Giles.

 Fence Cutting Wars in Texas lasted for approximately five years, 1883–1888.
 The 40000 acre ranch of Houston and Dilworth became the focal point in Wilson County.
 As farmers and ranchers began to compete for precious land and water, cattlemen found it more difficult to feed their herds, prompting cowboys to cut through fences.
 Texas Governor John Ireland prodded a special assembly to order the fence cutters to cease.
 In response, the legislature made fence-cutting and pasture-burning crimes punishable with prison time, while at the same time regulating fencing.
 The practice abated with sporadic incidents of related violence 1888.

 The San Antonio and Aransas Pass Railway reached Floresville in 1886.
 In 1898 the San Antonio and Gulf Railroad was extended to Stockdale.